nikhil-toobler/mous-frontend-dev-test/README.md

 ## Prerequisites
 * A GitHub account
-* Invitation to test design no inVision
+* Access to test design on inVision

 ## Exercise
 The exercise is to build a static website following the given inVision design as closely as possible.
 You are free to use any frameworks, compilers and libraries you see fit but will be expected to explain why you chose them should you be invited for an interview.
 You should submit your finished page as a pull request to this repository.